 Creating an identity for your business is just as important for SMEs as it is for the big boys.
 Without branding, you will struggle to promote the unique aspects of your business and position it in the market.
 A brand should be seen as a way of life, not just a logo.
 So read on to find out how to go about creating your brand identity.

 Before you get started on actually building a brand, you need to spend some time thinking about your business as a whole.
 Ask yourself who your market is, what makes your business unique, the kind of image you want to convey, and your business values.
 It can be helpful to think of it as a person with a personality – you can then start to express that personality through your branding.

 Remember that your brand is more than your logo – it represents your entire business and its values, so all of your design and content needs to reflect this.
 Customer expectations are now far greater than ever before, so the image your company conveys must express a strong and stylish identity that your customers want to buy into.
-The psychology of good design is complex, but professional design agencies such as http://www.designactivity.co.uk understand the complex links between design and consumer engagement, so use the value these types of agencies provide in creating a strong identity with originality that doesn’t mimic big chains.
+You can work with top branding agencies to succeed in your branding mission.

 Wendy Lin is a successful entrepreneur and painter.
-She enjoys freelance writing and specialises in guest blogging.
-Her family is from China, but she grew up in the states and recently moved to England for a quieter lifestyle.
+She enjoys freelance writing and specializes in guest blogging.
+Her family is from China, but she grew up in the States and recently moved to England for a quieter lifestyle.

 Photo credit: See-ming Lee